Muscovado sugar is unrefined cane sugar that contains natural molasses. It has a rich brown color, moist texture, and toffee-like taste.

 Both have large, light brown crystals and a dryer texture than muscovado sugar.

-These coarse sugars are most often used to sweeten warm beverages like coffee or tea or are sprinkled on top of baked goods for extra texture and sweetness.
+These coarse sugars are most often used to sweeten warm beverages like coffee or tea, or sprinkled on top of baked goods for extra texture and sweetness.

 Jaggery, rapadura, panela, kokuto, and Sucanat